 Annual returns and notification of changes

 Each year registered organisations need to provide a record of their membership, offices and branches as part of an annual return lodged with the ROC.
 In addition, certain records need to be updated whenever circumstances change in a registered organisation.
 To find out more, visit our page on Annual returns and notification of changes.

 Every office within a registered organisation and its branches must be elected.
 There are set processes to follow in order to organise an election.
 Elections are triggered by notifying the ROC of the election details and, once approved, an election is conducted by the Australian Electoral Commission.
 To find out more, visit our page on Elections.

 Registered organisations must follow the Fair Work (Registered Organisations) Act 2009, which has laws in it on financial reporting, training and disclosure.
 We help registered organisations operate in line with these laws.
 Find more information about your financial obligations on our Financial reporting page.

 Officers, branches and organisations have obligations to disclose particular financial information.
 This information is sent to members and lodged with the ROC in an Officer and related party disclosure statement.
 To find out more, visit our Disclosure obligations page.

-A free email subscription service is available.
+An email subscription service is available.
 The service will provide information regarding obligations of registered organisations under the relevant legislation.
 Emails will be sent when changes to these obligations are made, providing general advice and assistance.
 Emails will be sent when training, seminars, or materials and decisions of interest are made available on the website.
 Subscribe on our Email updates page.